mchoirulgx/DataworkToGCP/README.md

 ### Step 1 — Source: Alibaba Cloud DataWorks

-DataWorks is a coupled UI that fuses orchestration, transformation, and governance.
-Pipelines run on **MaxCompute** (the warehouse).
-For this migration, we extracted metadata from 3,000+ pipelines using the OpenAPI.
+DataWorks is a GUI based data orchestration, transformation, and governance.
+For this migration, we extracted metadata from dataworks pipelines using the OpenAPI.

 ### Step 2 — OpenAPI Extraction